Frequently asked questions

 What if I need an extra caddy?

-If you live in a large household and regularly fill your food waste caddy before your collection day or if you are amazing food waste recyclers, you will be able to order extra or replacement caddies for free when the service starts after 30 March 2026.
+If you live in a large household and regularly fill your food waste caddy before your collection day or if you are amazing food waste recyclers, you will be able to order extra or replacement caddies for free when the service starts.

 What if my caddy is lost, stolen or damaged?

-If either of your caddies gets lost, stolen or damaged, you will be able to order replacement caddies for free when the service starts after 30 March 2026.
+If either of your caddies gets lost, stolen or damaged, you will be able to order replacement caddies for free when the service starts.

 Can I use compostable or biodegradable bags?

 Please don’t use compostable bags.
-These clog at the machinery at the food waste treatment process and aren’t recycled anyway – they are sent to the energy to waste plant.
+These clog up the machinery at the food waste treatment process and aren’t recycled anyway – they are sent to the energy to waste plant.

 Please use: